Why some images look brighter than your screen

 The SDR preview appears here.

 That is all, have fun with your extra bright images.
+If you want to read more about HDR images, highly recommend the website of Greg Benz.

 Attribution / licenses: The widgets above are based on wasm-vips by kleisauke, which in turn exposes functionality from projects such as libvips and libultrahdr.
 The native HDR path was also informed by shigedangao/lymui.
 The bundled third-party notices for the shipped WASM runtime can be found here.